-Figure 9.
+Figure 6.
 Geological structure related to the aseismic creep, station velocities, estimated creep ratio, and earlier studies around the Ismetpasa and Destek regions (Akbaş et al. 2002., Cetin et al. 2014)

-Aseismic creep ratio estimated by interpolation through the profiles using surface velocities except the 3rd profile at first (Table 7).

-GAMIT process indicates abnormal deformation for ORMN and KDZU campaign stations, so their data removed from the block modelling step.
-Additionally, the creep estimation for that profile unfeasible.
+Aseismic creep ratio estimated by interpolation through the profiles using surface velocities except the 3rd profile (Table 7).
+At the Ismetpasa segment, repeatability of the ORMN and KDZU stations indicates abnormal deformation.
+Therefore, creep estimation for that profile unfeasible.
 Actually, this is not a drawback for block modelling, because the remaining station velocities are all used to model the region uneventfully.